jescacena/cs-netlify/_posts/2020-01-09-ES6-let-and-closures.markdown

 })();
 ```
 Writing the same code with var will create five closures, over the same variable, so all closures will display the last value of i.
 The *log()* function is a closure
+---

+### References

+[[Medium] Discover the power of closures in javascript](https://medium.freecodecamp.org/discover-the-power-of-closures-in-javascript-5c472a7765d7)
+[[Medium] These are the features in es6 that you should know](https://medium.freecodecamp.org/these-are-the-features-in-es6-that-you-should-know-1411194c71cb)